 New as of v1.4.1, Raft is a crash fault tolerant (CFT) ordering service based on an implementation of Raft protocol in

 etcd.
 Raft follows a “leader and follower” model, where a leader node is elected (per channel) and its decisions are replicated by the followers.
 Raft ordering services should be easier to set up and manage than Kafka-based ordering services, and their design allows different organizations to contribute nodes to a distributed ordering service.

-- Where Kafka uses a pool of servers (called “Kafka brokers”) and the admin of the orderer organization specifies how many nodes they want to use on a particular channel, Raft allows the users to specify which ordering nodes will be deployed to which channel.
-In this way, peer organizations can make sure that, if they also own an orderer, this node will be made a part of a ordering service of that channel, rather than trusting and depending on a central admin to manage the Kafka nodes.
+- Raft allows the users to specify which ordering nodes will be deployed to which channel.
+In this way, peer organizations can make sure that, if they also own an orderer, this node will be made a part of an ordering service of that channel, rather than trusting and depending on a central admin to manage the nodes.

 - Raft is the first step toward Fabric’s development of a byzantine fault tolerant (BFT) ordering service.
 As we’ll see, some decisions in the development of Raft were driven by this.
 If you are interested in BFT, learning how to use Raft should ease the transition.

-While Raft offers many of the same features as Kafka — albeit in a simpler and easier-to-use package — it functions substantially different under the covers from Kafka and introduces a number of new concepts, or twists on existing concepts, to Fabric.
+Raft offers many features in a simple and easy-to-use package and introduces a number of new concepts, or twists on existing concepts, to Fabric.